-The event took place at the Japan Society, which is a space that exudes peace and grace and quietness.
-We arrived on time – a miracle for us – and were ushered into a small room.
-Kondo’s team broke us into groups and asked us to determine what tidying would mean on a global scale.
-It was an interesting question – though I will admit that it was so hot in that room I was sort of pondering why there weren’t refreshments.
-Like water.
-Or cookies.
+The event took place at the Japan Society which is a space that exudes peace and grace and quietness.
+We arrived on time - a miracle for us - and were ushered into a small room.
+Kondo's team broke us into groups and asked us to determine what tidying would mean on a global scale.
+It was an interesting question - but I was sort of pondering why there weren't refreshments.
 I think better with a cookie.
 Everybody does.

-Thanks for stopping by The Neighbor’s House!
-Please join my Facebook page or forward this blog to your friends or leave a comment or share a photo of your before and after tidying project.
-Or just skip all that make some guacamole and a vat of margaritas.
+Thanks for stopping by the neighbors house!
+Please join my Facebook page after you tidy your space and make some guacamole and a vat of margaritas.
+Priorities, right?